Patient with torn tendon in arm - Photo: Doctor Nguyen Tien Loc

 In cases where the ruptured tendon has formed scar tissue, doctors may have to cut off a section of the tendon or move the tendon attachment to a new location to restore the shape and function of the tendon.
 This factor can reduce the effectiveness of treatment and even if the patient recovers, the tendon's strength will be reduced.

-In some rare cases, patients with tendonitis do not receive treatment, the persistent inflammation causes the tendon to be damaged and ruptured silently without a clear mechanism of force.
-This is also the case where patients are most likely to overlook the injury.
+In some rare cases, the patient has tendonitis but does not treat it, the persistent inflammation causes the tendon to be damaged, ruptured silently even though there is no clear mechanism of force.
+This is also the case where the patient is most likely to ignore the injury.

 Encourage regular health check-ups

-A biceps tendon rupture is just one type of sports injury.
+A biceps tendon rupture is just one of many sports injuries.
 Doctors encourage people to get regular checkups.

 During your regular health check-up, you should tell your doctor about any "uncomfortable" issues you have.
-Especially any pain or discomfort you feel after heavy exercise or impact.
+Especially any pain or discomfort after heavy exercise or impact.

 Get health information from reputable sources.
 Finding a reliable source of public health information is one of the first steps to protecting your health.